openconfig/gnsi/credentialz/README.md

 ### Setting Allowed Authentication Types

-Default sshd configuration generally allows for password, public key, and keyboard interactive authentication types.
+The default sshd configuration generally allows for password, public key, and keyboard interactive authentication types.
 Certificate authentication is implied by way of setting a TrustedUserCaKeys file.
-In order to globally disable specific types credentialz provides the `AllowedAuthenticationRequest`.
+In order to globally disable specific types, credentialz provides the `AllowedAuthenticationRequest`.
 Rather than operating with sshd defaults, this allows the operator to specify which authentication types are globally permissable.